ale-cci/coffee/README.md

 - rich ast library apis for easier to write linting tools, lsps, etc...

+#### Documentation
+waiting for a better way to host it, [here](./docs) you could find the documentation for this language.

+If you find something not easy to understand, please let me know or open an issue, i would really appreciate it.

 #### Dependencies
  - go (for now)
  - llvm (requires llc executable to be in "$PATH")